eoincarley/SRB_classifier/README.md

 For these algorithms the training and test data are assembled into the appropriate format (2D image -> 1D vector) using build_training_data.py.
 This searches for radio burst images in a local folder called 'radio_bursts'.
 Create subdirectories in here to the typeII, typeIII and empty dynamic spectra (type0).

-Once data is read into build_training_data.py it assembles all training and test data into a numpy array and saves it to train_test_data.npy.
+Once data is read into build_training_data.py it assembles all training and test data into a numpy array and saves it to train_test_data.npy (this could also be done using any of the scikit learn test-train splitters).
 This .npy file is used by the SVM, RF, PCA and Keras scripts.

 SVM and Random Forst show reasonable classifcation accuracy (74%).
 The PCA analysis that some type0, typeII and typeIII radio burst images are indistinguishable in an NxN vector space (where NxN is image dimension).
 Hence, the classical machine learning classification algorithms may never be able to achieve high accuracy i.e., the radio bursts are not completely separable in the NxN vector space. t-Distributed stochastic neighbour embedding would also be a nice way to show this.
 It's likely that only a convolutional neural network would be capable of accurate classification.